-Of course you could just try ringing or mailing the client and saying “Game Over”, but I just can’t see this going down to well, unless of course you have fostered a Saw movie theme with your client throughout the project, in which case you’re amazingly cool and so is the client and I want to be both of your friends forever and ever and ever.
+Of course, you could just try ringing or mailing the client and saying “Game Over”, but I just can’t see this going down to well unless of course, you have fostered a Saw movie theme with your client throughout the project, in which case you’re amazingly cool and so is the client and I want to be both of your friends forever and ever and ever.

 Project management 3D glasses

-Although this article hasn’t professed any remarkable project management revelations, hopefully you can see past the slightly odd dark association, don your 3D glasses, look past the initial visual layer and appreciate the links and inspiration you can make and take between project management, and general digital work, that you see in everyday life rather than just relying on project management books and blogs.
+Although this article hasn’t professed any remarkable project management revelations, hopefully, you can see past the slightly odd dark association, don your 3D glasses, look past the initial visual layer and appreciate the links and inspiration you can make and take between project management, and general digital work, that you see in everyday life rather than just relying on project management books and blogs.

 These everyday associations are brilliantly pointed out in articles and presentations like…

-Phil Bennet’s Project Management is like Star Wars article, where he maps things like Han Solo being frozen in Carbonite and The Force to project management.
+Phil Bennet’s Project Management is like a Star Wars article, where he maps things like Han Solo being frozen in Carbonite and The Force to project management.